Skip to Main Content

 What Role Does Protein Play in Building Muscles?

-More Protein Equals More Muscle, Right?
+Does More Protein Build More Muscle?

 This is not necessarily true.
 Excessive protein will be stored as fat or excreted out of the body.
+Regularly consuming high-protein shakes or bars may add unnecessary calories or sugar.
+Instead, focus on whole-food protein sources, such as milk, cheese, and yogurt, that can help you meet your needs more effectively and affordably.

 Pace Your Protein